Hypnosis Music Therapy

 Music Example: Letting Go (Delta)

-Like binaural beats, isochronic tones can also used to stimulate the frequency following response.
+Like binaural beats, isochronic tones can also be used to stimulate the frequency following response.

 In contrast to binaural beats, isochronic tones can be listened to without the aid of headphones.
 Isochronic tones are simply a repetitive pulsing sound that encourages the frequency of your brainwaves to synchronize with the frequency of the pulsing.